-Everything else being same, lower the age at the time of purchase, better will be your returns.
+Everything else being same, lower your age at the time of purchase, better will be your returns.

-It is best to understand this with the help of examples.
-Let’s first start with a traditional plan.
+Let us understand this with the help of examples.

 How your age affects returns in traditional plans?